sassafras13/sassafras13.github.io/_posts/2021-07-11-PythonStyleGuideFunc.md

 *2 Generator functions are useful for iterating over really large datasets.
 They are called “lazy iterators” because they do not store their internal state in memory.
 They also use the “yield” statement instead of the “return” statement.
 This means that they can send a value back to the code that is calling the generator function, but they don’t have to exit after they have returned, as in a regular function.
 This allows generator functions to remember their state.
 In this way generators are very memory efficient but allow for iteration similar to comprehensions [6].

-*3 This happened to a classmate of mine, once, and he said it almost ruined a paper submission for him.
+*3 This happened to a classmate of mine once, and he said it almost ruined a paper submission for him.
 This is covered in detail in [8].

 ## References